Greg Snider’s ‘Kilter’

-One of my favourite projects of 2017 was working with Vancouver artist Greg Snider to produce a proposal for a public art piece showcasing the terrain of the ocean floor – a shell representation of the world as a continuous ocean with all the continents and land masses removed.
+I had the pleasure of working with Vancouver artist Greg Snider to produce a proposal for a public art piece showcasing the terrain of the ocean floor – a shell representation of the world as a continuous ocean with all the continents and land masses removed.

-Under his direction, I modelled the globe, produced renders for the proposal, and supervised the 3d printing of the models.
+Under his direction, I modeled the globe, produced renders for the proposal, and supervised the 3d printing of the models.